Extending ctags with Regex parser (optlib)¶

 recover-Exception input.java /^ recover(Exception e)$/;" s line:10 language:javaspring

-Multiline pattern flags¶
+Multiline pattern flags

 Note

-These flags also apply to the experimental --_mtable-regex-<LANG>
+These flags also apply to the experimental --_mtable-regex-<LANG> option described later.

 {mgroup=N}

-is the number of a capture group in the pattern, which is used to record the line number location of the tag.
-In the above example3
+This flag indicates the pattern should be applied to the whole file contents, not line by line.
+N is the number of a capture group in the pattern, which is used to record the line number location of the tag.
+In the above example 3 is specified.
+The start position of the regex capture group 3, relative to the whole file is used.

 Warning

-start position of the whole regex pattern).
-You do not need to add it for
+You must add an {mgroup=N} flag to the multi-line --mline-regex-<LANG> option, even if the N is 0 (meaning the start position of the whole regex pattern).
+You do not need to add it for the multi-table --_mtable-regex-<LANG>.

 {_advanceTo=N[start|end]}